maxcelant/pomo-cli/docs/notes.md

 ### Todo

-- [ ] Create a `config` command to read from command line and yaml file
+- [x] Create a `config` command to read from command line and yaml file
+- [ ] Add QOL changes to `pomo start` like being able to stop at any time